 Free Hearing Screening & Seminar

 On May 21st, Gary Dixon from Zounds Hearing Centers held a free seminar on the facts and effects of hearing loss on lifestyle and health.
 Zounds provided lunch from Lenny’s Subs.
 Contact: Gary Dixon at 901-791-2467 or email Gary Dixon

 On April 29th, Stephanie Lefler (Lefler Financial and Insurance Services) hosted a free retirement seminar.
 Lefler Financial is an agency committed to educating and being a resource those at or near retirement.

 18 people attended the seminar.
 There were light appetizers and three $100 giftcards were given away.
-Stephanie can be reached at or 901-305-7488.
+Stephanie can be reached by email at Stephanie Lefler or 901-305-7488.

 On April 24th, Roger Cotton taught a class introducing digital photography for those with little or no previous knowledge.
 The course covered all technical aspects of digital cameras, from point-n-shoot to digital SLRs.
 The functions of all camera features were discussed including each button, dial, and camera setting.

 Free Seniors 55+ CPR Class